-Here you can find a brief history of the places in and around the Healey / Whitworth area
+Here you can find a brief history of some of the places I visit and take my photographs

 The famous falls of Healey Dell are so named from several legends including tales of a Fairy King and a visit to a local witch from Robin Hood himself.
 What ever the legend; the Falls are a stunning sight and the sound of the (Fairies) at high water is tremendous.

 Whitworth’s water supply originally came from Cowm Reservoir until it became polluted in the 1970s.
 The former reservoir now provides water ski facilities for the able bodied and also for the BDWSA – British Disabled Water Skiers Association.
 It’s a popular walk for local people along the levelled footpath that now encompasses the reservoir.
 Nearby stone quarries are still in use and provided the stone for London’s Trafalgar Square.
 Tree planting schemes, (including a Life for a Life Memorial Forest at Cowm Reservoir) are encouraging birds and wildlife to return to the area.
 This is also hiding the landscape scars caused by excessive stone quarrying.